geoconcerns/new-repository/README.md

 You can shell into the machine with `vagrant ssh` or `ssh -p 2222 vagrant@localhost`

-## Using Geo Concerns
+## Using GeoConcerns

-* A stock [Geo Concerns](https://github.com/projecthydra-labs/geo_concerns) app is built in the Vagrant in `/home/vagrant/geo-concerns-demo`
+* A stock [GeoConcerns](https://github.com/projecthydra-labs/geo_concerns) app is built in the Vagrant in `/home/vagrant/geo-concerns-demo`
   * Once connected to the Vagrant VM, start with:
     * `cd geo-concerns-demo; rake demo:servers`
     * Access the app at [http://localhost:3000](http://localhost:3000).
     * To setup an initial user account:
       * Click "Log In" in the upper right, and then "Sign up" in the login form.
         * Enter your username and password, and click "Sign up" to create your account and sign in.
 	* Once signed in, you can create content by clicking the "+" button in the upper right.

 ## Environment